 You’ll find much more information in our El Nido Guide: things to do, how to get there, and other useful info.

 If you need more specific tips or still have any questions, tell us in the comments!
-We’ll gladly reply as soon as possible so you can choose accommodation in El Nido that’s 100% in line with what you’re looking for.
+We’ll gladly reply as soon as possible so you can choose accommodation in El Nido that’s exactly right for you.